-This Supplier Sustainability Code of Conduct, effective as of October 2023, has been adopted by each of the companies identified in the Customers box below (collectively, "Customers") and shall apply to all goods suppliers and service providers, as well as to all of their sub-tier direct and indirect suppliers and service providers (collectively, "Suppliers"), and their employees, contractors and subcontractors (collectively, "Workers").

-Suppliers include (but are not limited to):

-Agents and intermediaries

-Distributors

-Licensors and licensees

-Parties that provide raw materials, other goods and services to, for, or on behalf of

-Producers, manufacturers, growers, refiners metals and mining companies

-Equipment suppliers

-Vendors and subcontractors

-Sub-tier direct and indirect suppliers

-That provide goods & services to

-Customers include the following companies:

-TAI Huntsville Solar LLC

-Deepwater Chemicals, Inc.

-Feroleto Steel Company, Inc.

-Green Metals, Inc

-Industrial Tech Services, Inc.

-lochem Corporation

-Kentucky Smelting Technology, Inc.

-Loyalty Group Insurance Services, Inc

-Most, Inc.

-TLD Logistics Services, Inc.

-Toyota Tsusho America, Inc

-Toyota Tsusho Material Handling America, Inc

-Toyota Tsusho Nexty Electronics America, Inc

-Toyota Tsusho Power USA, Inc

-Tovota Tsusho Systems USA, Inc

-Tovo Cotton Company

-Workers include:

-Supplier employees

-Supplier contractors

-Supplier subcontractors

-Supplier temporary worker
+This Supplier Sustainability Code of Conduct, effective as of May 15, 2025, has been adopted by each of the companies identified in the Customers box below (collectively, "Customers") and shall apply to all goods suppliers and service providers, as well as to all of their sub-tier direct and indirect suppliers and service providers (collectively, "Suppliers"), and their employees, contractors and subcontractors (collectively, "Workers").

+Suppliers Include (but are not limited to):

+- Agents and intermediaries

+- Distributors

+- · Licensors and licensees

+- · Parties that provide raw materials, other goods and services to, for, or on behalf of Customer

+- Producers, manufacturers, growers, refiners, metals and mining companies

+- Equipment suppliers

+- Vendors and subcontractors

+- Sub-tier direct and indirect suppliers

+That provides goods & services to

+Customers Include the Following Companies:

+- TAI Huntsville Solar LLC

+- · Deepwater Chemicals, Inc.

+- · Feroleto Steel Company, Inc.

+- · Green Metals, Inc.

+- · Green Metals Battery Innovations, LLC

+- · Industrial Tech Services, Inc.

+- lochem Corporation

+- · Kentucky Smelting Technology, Inc.

+- · Loyalty Group Insurance Services, Inc.

+- · Most, Inc.

+- TLD Logistics Services, Inc.

+- · Toyota Tsusho America, Inc.

+- · Toyota Tsusho Material Handling America, Inc.

+- Toyota Tsusho Nexty Electronics America, Inc.

+- Toyota Tsusho Power USA, Inc.

+- · Toyota Tsusho Systems USA, Inc.

+- · Toyo Cotton Company

+- · Other U.S. subsidiaries of Toyota Tsusho America, Inc. as organized from time to time

+Workers Include:

+- Supplier employees

+- Supplier contractors

+- Supplier subcontractors

+- Supplier temporary workers